rezib/cloubed/doc/api.rst

        * at least one of the network to recreate is not found in the YAML file for this domain

+.. py:function:: shutdown(domain)

+   Shutdown gracefully the domain `domain` by sending the corresponding ACPI instruction to the guest OS.

+   :param string domain: domain name in the YAML file
+   :exception CloubedConfigurationException:
+       * ``cloubed.yaml`` file could not be found or read in current directory
+   :exception CloubedException:
+       * the domain is not found in the YAML file

+.. py:function:: destroy(domain)

+   Destroy immediatelly the domain `domain` without telling anything to the guest OS.
+This may cause data loss and corrupt the system.

+   :param string domain: domain name in the YAML file
+   :exception CloubedConfigurationException:
+       * ``cloubed.yaml`` file could not be found or read in current directory
+   :exception CloubedException:
+       * the domain is not found in the YAML file

+.. py:function:: reboot(domain)

+   Reboot gracefully the domain `domain` by sending the corresponding ACPI instruction to the guest OS.

+   :param string domain: domain name in the YAML file
+   :exception CloubedConfigurationException:
+       * ``cloubed.yaml`` file could not be found or read in current directory
+   :exception CloubedException:
+       * the domain is not found in the YAML file

+.. py:function:: reset(domain)

+   Cold-reset immediatelly the domain `domain` without telling anything to the guest OS.
+This may cause data loss and corrupt the system.

+   :param string domain: domain name in the YAML file
+   :exception CloubedConfigurationException:
+       * ``cloubed.yaml`` file could not be found or read in current directory
+   :exception CloubedException:
+       * the domain is not found in the YAML file

+.. py:function:: suspend(domain)

+   Suspend to RAM the domain `domain` within ACPI S3 mode.

+   :param string domain: domain name in the YAML file
+   :exception CloubedConfigurationException:
+       * ``cloubed.yaml`` file could not be found or read in current directory
+   :exception CloubedException:
+       * the domain is not found in the YAML file

+.. py:function:: resume(domain)

+   Resume a previously suspended domain `domain`.

+   :param string domain: domain name in the YAML file
+   :exception CloubedConfigurationException:
+       * ``cloubed.yaml`` file could not be found or read in current directory
+   :exception CloubedException:
+       * the domain is not found in the YAML file

 .. py:function:: create_network(network_name, recreate)

    Creates the network `network_name`.